hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/create-alter-drop-ddl/1-postgresql-create.md

 CREATE DATABASE myapp;
 ```

-We can verify the above command by executing the following:
+We can verify the above command by executing the following in `psql` interface.

 ```sql
 \l